dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 > [!TIP]
 > You can either get a [quick start with the BarcodeScanner APIs](user-guide/barcode-scanner.html) or experience a highly customizable [development with the foundational APIs](user-guide/index.html).
 If you're just starting out, we highly recommend using the `BarcodeScanner` class for the best balance of simplicity, performance, and user experience.

+---

 ## Fast Integration

-This [JSFiddle example](https://jsfiddle.net/DynamsoftTeam/csm2f9wb/) demonstrates all the code needed to build a web application using DBR, end users of the web page can open it in a browser, access their cameras and read barcodes directly from the video input.
+This [JSFiddle example](https://jsfiddle.net/DynamsoftTeam/gcqjf5r7/) demonstrates all the code needed to build a web application using `BarcodeScanner`, end users of the web page can open it in a browser, access their cameras and read barcodes directly from the video input.

 ### Camera Control